 With this increase in AI usage, people worry if it will one day replace their jobs—especially those who are logisticians.

 The US Bureau of Labor Statistics reports that the number of logistician job openings is expected to rise 27.7% by 2031, so there are still plenty of job prospects for this career field.

-Furthermore, because technology will be constantly evolving in new and exciting ways over the years, many newly created roles within logistics require both knowledge and experience around AI integration.
+Furthermore, because technology will continue to evolve in novel and interesting ways over the coming years, many newly developed professions in logistics will necessitate both knowledge and experience in AI integration.